downtown2112/FileProviderDomainRadar/README.md

 # FileProviderDomainRadar

+# Update
+Entered bug 35440852 (NSFileProviderExtensions not removed from UI when removing a NSFileProviderDomain) on November 9th.

+Requested status update on 12/1 - no response Requested status update again on 12/12

+Received the following canned response:
+"Thank you for contacting us.
+At this time, there isn't any new information available for this issue.
+We will do our best to keep you informed as new information becomes available.
+Please be sure to regularly check the seed and release notes for potential or related fixes that might affect this issue.
+We sincerely appreciate your patience and thank you for your support."

 # Description
 I am utilizing NSFileProviderDomains to segregate a single file provider into multiple NSFileProviderExtension.
 Each domain will represent a separate user account and is necessary so that the extension may fetch data with the correct set of credentials.